RadchaneepornC/ClassificationScopusPaper/README.md

 |Finetuned model| 0.6687 |

 - **Conclusions**
 In this project, we experimented with the concept of transfer learning by fine-tuning an encoder-based transformer pretrained model, RoBERTa, on the Scopus publication dataset for text classification.
 The results demonstrate a significant improvement in the model's performance after fine-tuning compared to the baseline model.
-The fine-tuned model achieved a Macro F1 Score of 0.6687, surpassing the baseline model's score of 0.1894(40.3% improvement).
+The fine-tuned model achieved a Macro F1 Score of 0.6687, surpassing the baseline model's score of 0.1894 ✨ **(40.3% improvement)** ✨.
 This finding highlights the effectiveness of transfer learning in enhancing the model's ability to classify text accurately

 - **Error Analysis**